Most will agree when I say that last year was a whirlwind. We saw our “normal” become not-so-normal in a matter of a few days.

 Below are 4 critical lessons we’ve learned in the past year about where large providers are today with respect to digital transformation.

-1 – Healthcare providers are heavily investing in digital
+#1 Healthcare providers are heavily investing in digital transformation

-As an industry, healthcare has historically been slower to adopt digital when compared to comparable industries like financial services or automotive.
+As an industry, healthcare has historically been slower to adopt digital.
 However, over the past couple of years, we’ve seen an increasing number of healthcare organizations actively seek digital transformation and invest in discrete digital capabilities.

 Surely, investing in digital is a crucial competitive advantage considering Accenture’s recent report, How COVID-19 Will Permanently Alter Patient Behavior, that shares 60% of patients want to use technology more for communicating with healthcare providers and managing their conditions.

-And, according to a Business Group on Health Survey, 80% of employers think virtual care will have a big impact on how people get care moving forward (up from 50% in 2018), with 53% of large employers saying that implementing more virtual care solutions is their top initiative for 2021.
+And, according to a Business Group on Health Survey, 80% of employers think virtual care will have a big impact on how people get care moving forward (up from 50% in 2018) and 53% of large employers say that implementing more virtual care solutions are their top initiative for 2021.

-**Free tip: If your organization hasn’t invested in mobile engagement, but is considering it, you might value this webinar recording.
+**Free tip: If your organization hasn’t invested in mobile engagement you might value this webinar recording.
 In it, Ballad Health shares how they built an EHR-integrated, patient-facing mobile application that delivers an all-in-one experience to customers.

-Although we see digital taking off, much of this work in healthcare organizations is siloed and therefore creates pain points for the end consumer.
-If healthcare providers are going to win more customers in today’s digital landscape, they will need to stop seeing digital as a collection of features, and start seeing it as the way to build a better and more connected customer experience.
+Although we see digital taking off, much of this work in healthcare organizations are siloed and therefore creates pain points for the end consumer.
+If healthcare providers are going to win more customers in today’s digital landscape, they will need to stop seeing digital as a collection of features.
+Rather, it’s essential to start seeing it as the way to build a better and more connected customer experience.

-Over the past couple of years, we’ve seen an increased rate of willingness to use digital tools and mobile apps to manage healthcare conditions.
+We’ve seen an increased rate of willingness to use mobile apps to manage healthcare conditions.